Lorentzian area measures and the Christoffel problem: Background on convex sets

 Let $p_i, i\in I$, be a discrete set of points of $\R^{d+1}$.
 Let us suppose that for all $\eta\in\H^d$, $\operatorname{sup}_{i} \langle \eta,p_i\rangle_-$ is finite, and moreover that the supremum is attained.
 That is obviously not always the case, as $-i e_{d+1}$ and $\frac{1}{i}e_{d+1}$ show for $i\in\mathbb{N}$.
 The function

 from $\F$ to $\mathbb{R}$ is clearly sublinear.
-From Lemma~\ref{lem: deter Hcs} there exists a F-convex set $K$ with support function $H$.
-We call a F-convex set obtained in this way a \emph{F-convex polyhedron}.
+From Lemma~\ref{lem: deter Hcs} there exists an F-convex set $K$ with support function $H$.
+We call an F-convex set obtained in this way an \emph{F-convex polyhedron}.
 In particular

 Without loss of generality, we suppose that the set $p_i,i\in I$ is minimal, in the sense that if a $p_j$ is removed from the list, a different F-convex polyhedron is then obtained.
 In particular, for any $i$ there exists $\eta$ with $H(\eta)=\langle \eta,p_i\rangle_-$, so $p_i\in\partial_s K$.
 Note that by Lemma~\ref{lem: acausal}, $p_i-p_j$ is space-like $\forall i,j$.
-This last property is not a sufficient condition on the $p_i$ to define a F-convex polyhedron, as the example $p_i=iv$ for any space-like vector $v$ and $i\in\mathbb{N}$ shows.
+This last property is not a sufficient condition on the $p_i$ to define an F-convex polyhedron, as the example $p_i=iv$ for any space-like vector $v$ and $i\in\mathbb{N}$ shows.

-A F-convex polyhedron can be described more geometrically as a ``future convex hull''.
-If $\mathcal{H}$ is a space-like hyperplane, we denote by $\mathcal{H}^+$ its future side. \begin{lemma} Let $K$ be a F-convex polyhedron as above. $K$ is the smallest F-convex set containing the $p_i$.
+An F-convex polyhedron can be described more geometrically as a ``future convex hull''.
+If $\mathcal{H}$ is a space-like hyperplane, we denote by $\mathcal{H}^+$ its future side. \begin{lemma} Let $K$ be an F-convex polyhedron as above. $K$ is the smallest F-convex set containing the $p_i$.

 Moreover,

 \end{lemma} \begin{proof}